State of the Blog Address

 The first half of 2013 will keep us in North America, partly for family commitments, and also to be closer to clients (working on projects based here while we were in Cambodia and Thailand was a sleepless nightmare for us).
 The deeper we get into the business, the more we find it dictating where we can travel.
 That isn’t ideal and not the goal of this nomadic lifestyle we originally embarked on, but if we do things right, then solid work through the first half of the year will entirely free us up for the rest of it.

 THAT…we can happily live with.

 I feel like with each occasion that we take to reflect on the past year and project to our future, I can’t help but proclaim: “Our future couldn’t be brighter!”
-And this year I say it again, and of course I mean it more than ever.
+And this year I say it again, and of course, I mean it more than ever.

-We’ve been traveling for nearly five years, blogging for three, and we can finally, FINALLY, see the end game – where we can keep our feet moving, put food on our table, and really love what we do.
+We’ve been travelling for nearly five years, blogging for three, and we can finally, FINALLY, see the end game – where we can keep our feet moving, put food on our table, and really love what we do.